Mai-CS/android_fruity_snake_game/README.md

 <li>Obstacle - such as walls, trees, etc.</li>
 <li>Snake - for every newly created part of snake</li>
 </ul>

 At first, the snake is composed of only 3 untagged spheres.
-The snake moves according to touch/swiping position.<br>
+The snake moves according to touch/swiping position.</br>

 If the snake hits "Fruit", The score is increased by 1 and a new sphere is appended to the snake and is tagged by "Snake" using method <code>AddSnakePart()</code>.
-Also, a new "Fruit" is instantiated at random position on playground using method <code>RandomPointInBox()</code>.<br>
+Also, a new "Fruit" is instantiated at random position on playground using method <code>RandomPointInBox()</code>.</br>

-And if the snake hits "Obstacle" or any of its new parts tagged "Snake", <code>Gameover()</code> coroutine is called.<br>
+And if the snake hits "Obstacle" or any of its new parts tagged "Snake", <code>Gameover()</code> coroutine is called.</br>

-The player goes to next level when the score becomes 10 using method <code>NextLevel()</code>.<br>
+The player goes to next level when the score becomes 10 using method <code>NextLevel()</code>.</br>

 There is a loading scene before each level.
-This scene loads the level number according to <code>public static int level</code>
+This scene loads the level number according to <code>public static int level</code></br>

 # License
 <pre><code>